apache/couchdb-documentation/src/api/ddoc/rewrites.rst

     +-----------------------------------+----------+------------------+-------+

-    Request method, header, query parameters, request payload and response body are depended on endpoint to which url will be rewritten.
+    Request method, header, query parameters, request payload and response body are depended on endpoint to which URL will be rewritten.

     :param db: Database name
     :param ddoc: Design document name